There’s no way around it: we all experience stress.

 - Get enough sleep.
 Symptoms of some mental health conditions, like mania in bipolar disorder, can be triggered by getting too little sleep.
 (Learn more about getting good sleep for better mental health.)

 - Avoid alcohol and drugs.
 They don’t actually reduce stress: in fact, they often worsen it.
 If you’re struggling with substance abuse, educate yourself and get help.

 - Find support.
 Whether it’s with friends, family, a therapist, faith leader or a support group, opening up and talking about what you’re feeling and thinking can help.
 If you live with a mental health condition or have a family member with a mental health condition, consider attending a free support group provided by your local NAMI California affiliate.
-(Note: during the COVID-19 crisis, support groups are not being held in person and many affiliates are offering virtual support with calls or video-conferencing options.
+(Note: during the pandemic, support groups are not being held in person and many affiliates are offering virtual support with calls or video-conferencing options.
 If you have a friend from a support group, consider reaching out to get and offer support by phone.
 If you are experiencing a crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255 or text NAMI to 741-741 to connect with a trained crisis counselor to receive free, 24/7 crisis support via text message.)

 California Surgeon General’s Stress Relief Playbook

 CDC’s Coping with a Disaster or Traumatic Event

 National Institute of Mental Health (NIMH)’s 5 Things You Should Know About Mental Health